Wholesome100/flappy-bevy/README.md

 ## Overview

 Flappy Bevy is a clone in the vein of the original Flappy Bird.
 You control a "bird" and are attempting to fly through gaps in various "pipes" to earn points.
 The game ends when the bird collides with a pipe.
 The assets for the game are all basic engine shapes, as the programming side of this project was the main focus.
+The project utilizes the Avian2D library to handle the game physics and collision events.

 ## Takeaways